Chapter 2 Cybersecurity and Reliable Websites

 Social engineering: The use of fraud, dishonesty, or psychological manipulation to manipulate people to disclose corporate or personal information, or to take a particular action.

-Spoofing: The act of impersonating another person via email or on the internet in order to gain access to a system or to obtain personal information.
+Spoofing: The act of impersonating another person via email or on the Internet in order to gain access to a system or to obtain personal information.

 Spyware: Malicious computer software installed on a person’s computer without their knowledge and collects information.

-Trojan: Also called trojan horses; malware that misinforms the user about its true intent.
+Trojans: Also called trojan horses; malware that misinforms the user about its true intent.

 Two-factor authentication (2FA): A verification method that requires a password and another form of verification, such as a fingerprint, a code sent via a text message, phone call, or through a smartphone app.

-Uniform Resource Locator (URL): A unique internet address of a certain website page.
+Uniform Resource Locator (URL): A unique Internet address of a certain website page.

-“434” Virus: A self-replicating series of commands or a computer program that is illegally planted in a computer program, often to damage or shut down a system or network.
+“434” virus: A self-replicating series of commands or a computer program that is illegally planted in a computer program, often to damage or shut down a system or network.

 Introduction